jbeuckm/TiBeacons/README.md

 });
 ```

-Start monitoring for iBeacons in one or more regions:
+Start monitoring for iBeacons in one or more regions.
+This will continue in the background if the proper UIBackgroundModes are listed in tiapp.xml.
+Once the app has run once, iOS will start your app and run the event handler if it finds one of the monitored regions.
+The app does not have to be running.

 ```javascript